kearutherford/BerkeleyForestsAnalytics/README.md

 ## Installation instructions <a name="install-instructions"></a>

-`BerkeleyForestsAnalytics` is now available for installation from CRAN:
+`BerkeleyForestsAnalytics` is available for installation from CRAN:

 ``` r
 install.packages("BerkeleyForestsAnalytics")